Adrienne von Speyr: Reception and influence

 Poet and playwright T. S. Eliot said of von Speyr's meditations on John, "Von Speyr's book does not lend itself to any classification that I can think of.
 It is not dogmatic theology; still less is it exegesis....
 There is nothing to do but to submit oneself to it; if the reader emerges without having been crushed by it, he will find himself strengthened and exhilarated by a new experience of Christian sensibility."

 Theologian Hans Urs von Balthasar claims that most of his own work was primarily inspired by his collaborator von Speyr and her "experiential dogmatics".
 He puts it in starker terms in First Glance at Adrienne von Speyr: "On the whole I received far more from Adrienne, theologically, than she from me....
 As her confessor and spiritual director, I observed her interior life most closely, yet in twenty-seven years I never had the least doubt about the authentic mission that was hers....
 [H]er work appears far more important to me than mine....
 I am convinced that when her works are made available, those who are in a position to judge will concur with me about their value and will thank God that he has granted such graces to the Church in our time.”

 The spirituality of Adrienne von Speyr is a pillar of the formation program at the Casa Balthasar, a house of discernment in Rome founded under the auspices of Joseph Ratzinger, and at Heart's Home, an international Catholic missionary organization.

-Excerpts from the works of Adrienne von Speyr are published regularly in the US Catholic monthly Magnificat.

-In 2018, French filmmaker Marie Viloin—director of documentaries about Bernadette Soubirous and Faustina Kowalska—produced the half-hour feature Adrienne von Speyr (1902–1967): Sur la terre comme au ciel as a segment of the program Le Jour du Seigneur, broadcast by the national French TV network France 2.
+In 2018, French filmmaker Marie Viloin — director of documentaries about Bernadette Soubirous and Faustina Kowalska — produced the half-hour feature Adrienne von Speyr (1902–1967): Sur la terre comme au ciel as a segment of the program Le Jour du Seigneur, broadcast by the national French TV network France 2.

-Sainthood cause
+Beatification process

-In March 2018, the Diocese of Chur opened her cause for canonization together alongside Balthasar's.
+In March 2018, the Diocese of Chur began to consider opening a beatification process for Adrienne Speer together alongside Balthasar's The postulator will be the Argentinian priest Luis Escalante.